 Given the current status of the global pandemic, the EPO has now taken the decision to extend that pilot program through to 15th September 2021.
 Furthermore, the EPO has now decided that all Opposition Division hearings will take place by VICO, unless there are serious reasons preventing this approach.
 This move aims to improve certainty for all parties and to prevent lengthy delays in decisions being reached on important cases.

 Under the earlier pilot project, patentees and opponents were each invited to confirm whether they consented to the oral proceedings taking place via VICO.
 If any one of the parties did not give their consent, the EPO had no choice but to postpone the proceedings to a later date when in-person hearings could resume.
 This often resulted in the last minute postponement of oral proceedings leaving parties uncertain as to if, and when, to file additional submissions in the run up to the oral proceedings, and unsure of when the hearing would finally take place.

-In a move that is designed to improve certainty for all parties concerned and reduce the ever-increasing backlog of postponed opposition hearings, the President of the EPO has now decided that:
+In a move that is designed to improve certainty for all parties concerned and reduce the ever-increasing backlog of postponed opposition hearings, the President of the EPO has now decided that from 4th January 2021:

 - Oral proceedings before Opposition Divisions will be held by VICO.